Brob2nd/Smash-Remix-Debugged/readme.md

 NewoRGBY_255/ Newo Regevoide:  Instrument Design, Musician/Arranger, helper/assistant with composing songs for the mod, Special Thanks.

+Krix08: Developer, and creator of new features like adding More Stats when the match ends, a BGM/SFX Volume setting or more Failed Z-Cancel punishements, Special Thanks.
-- Special thanks to the last 2 mentioned for really helping me with Smash Remix Debugged.
+- Special thanks to the last 3 mentioned for really helping me with Smash Remix Debugged.

 Halofactory: Creator of the Tap Jump option, programmer for Vanilla Smash Remix.